Mental health providers

 The Connection seeks the assistance of trained interpreters who can ensure clear and accurate communication between clients and counselors during therapy sessions, in adherence to professional terms of ethics and confidentiality.
 Candidates who have completed 40-hour Community Interpreter training and who have prior experience in interpreting during mental health counseling/therapy sessions are strongly preferred.

-Interpreters will be reimbursed for their services through a contracting agreement administered by Fusion Partnerships.
+Interpreters will be reimbursed for their services through a contracting agreement administered by Uplift Alliance.

 Supporters/Funders

 The Intercultural Counseling Connection depends on foundation grants and donations to support its activities.
-Funding is administered through our non-profit fiscal sponsor, the Fusion Partnerships, which supports the work of social change programs throughout Maryland.
+Funding is administered through our non-profit fiscal sponsor, Uplift Alliance, which supports the work of social change programs throughout Maryland.